Natsuki Katō

 Natsuki Katō (加藤 夏希, Katō Natsuki) is a Japanese actress, singer and former fashion model, regularly appearing on television in various roles.

 Career

 In November 2010, Akita Prefecture chose her as one of the two official PR-Ambassadors, along with Nozomi Sasaki, with the purpose of creating a better image for the prefecture.

 Personal life

 Katō is known for being a fan of anime and manga.

-On June 6, 2014, she announced on her blog that she was married to a man from non-celebrity industry.
+On June 6, 2014, Katō announced on her blog that she has married a non-celebrity man.
 Their wedding ceremony was held on March 16, 2015.
-On March 12, 2016, during Kobe Collection 2016 SPRING/SUMMER fashion event, she announced she was pregnant.
-On July 7, she gave birth to a healthy baby girl.
+On March 12, 2016, during the Kobe Collection 2016 SPRING/SUMMER fashion event, she announced her first pregnancy.
+They had their first daughter in July 7, 2016, then their first son in February of 2019, and finally their second son in January of 2021.
+On January 10, 2024, Katō announced through her official social media account that she and her husband are expecting their fourth child.
+On May 28, she gave birth to her second daughter.